Skip to main content

 You'll need to delete the remote write definition and add an equivalent filter processor rule to OTel.

-Recording rule metrics removed in version 4 were used in the Sumo Kubernetes App.
-A new version of the App must be installed to ensure compatibility with version 4 of Helm Chart.
+Recording rule metrics removed in version 4 were used in the Sumo Logic Kubernetes app.
+A new version of the app must be installed to ensure compatibility with version 4 of Helm Chart.
 See here for upgrade instructions.

 Using the new app with v3